 - Bonus Tip: This is not the time to prove yourself.
 During your recovery period, no one else expects you to be superman or superwoman.
 Don’t expect it of yourself, or you will feel disappointed when you can’t make it happen.
 These life saving medicines are wonderful, but powerful.
 Let them do your job.
 When they’re done, then you can do yours.

 What things helped you through chemo??
-Did we miss something that helped you and preparation for chemotherapy?
-Let us know in the GRYT Health platform!
+Did we miss something that helped you in preparation for chemotherapy?
+Comment below!